DominiqueMakowski/ChatGPTpersonality/README.md

 ## No response

-This plot shows, for each item, the proportion of times chatGPT did give an answer.
+This plot shows, for each item, the proportion of times chatGPT did **not** give an answer.

 ![](figures/unnamed-chunk-5-1.png)<!-- -->